Researching the campus culture can help students see if the college is affirming of LGBTQ+ students and staff.

-When it comes to the college search LGBTQ+ students have additional considerations to ensure that they find campuses and communities that are not only friendly, but also offer support and services relevant to their needs.
+When it comes to the college search, LGBTQ+ students have additional considerations to ensure that they find campuses and communities that are not only friendly, but also offer support and services relevant to their needs.

-- Seek Affirming not just friendly.
+- Seek affirming, not just friendly.
 Campuses may boast that they are LGBTQ+ friendly, but that is just the beginning.
-Search the website for a recent campus climate survey which assesses a college’s strengths and weakness related to diversity, equity and inclusion.
-The University of Iowa recently issued a survey.
-Is there information on the website about how students are supported that goes beyond non-discrimination policies such as this one from Mount Holyoke College?
-Do you get the sense that the LGBTQ+ website resources are updated regularly?
-Policies for “preferred name,” trans-affirming health care, and housing and restrooms will give you an indication of campus commitment.
+Search the website for a recent campus climate survey that assesses a college’s strengths and weaknesses related to diversity, equity, and inclusion such as this one from the University of Iowa.”Is there information on the website about how students are supported that goes beyond non-discrimination policies?
+(Mount Holyoke’s website has a good example of a supportive policy).”

-Ask if there is a list of alumni or current students that can be contacted with questions or for networking.
+Ask if there is a list of alumni or current students who can be contacted with questions or for networking.
 Are the specific needs of LGBTQ+ students of color considered?
 If Greek life is common, are LGBTQ+ students welcome and supported?
-Visit the LGBTQ center and ask about residential life.
+Visit the LGBTQ+ center and ask about residential life.
 Are there particular bullying and harassment policies for LGBTQ+ students?

-- Consider Location.
+- Consider location.
 It is important for students to have role models on campus and in the community so they can shape high expectations for their college experience and their future.
 There are parts of the country where not all LGBTQ+ professors can be comfortably “out” and thus cannot candidly guide students.
-Further, if the town is very isolated, there may be few community and health care resources specific to students’ needs.
+Further, if the town is very isolated, there may be few community and healthcare resources specific to students’ needs.

 Campus Pride (The index assessments are not completely accurate, but a good start.)